brh55/spark-messages/readme.md

 `spark-messages` may be redudant in some regards, but there are some side-benefits:

-- Any changes to markdown interpretation is corrected outside of repositories
+- Any changes to markdown interpretation is corrected outside of the bot's source
 - Ensure the usage of only a supported set of supported markdown
-- HTML-like methods
+- HTML-like methods for easy referencing
 - Consistency and programmability

 ## Install